cathiecode/docker-headless-processing/README.md

-# Headless Processing environment for Processing
+# Headless Processing environment for Docker
 ## Usage
 ### Option A. clone, rewrite and run
 ```